panda-re/panda/panda/plugins/taint2/README.md

 Name: **on_branch2**

-Signature: `typedef void (*on_branch2_t) (Addr addr, uint64_t size)`
+Signature: `typedef void (*on_branch2_t) (Addr addr, uint64_t size, bool from_helper, bool *tainted)`

 Description: Called when a branch that depends on tainted data is encountered.
 The `Addr` parameter (a union of the various types of memory that can be tracked by the taint system) provides the address of the data that the tainted branch depends on.
+The `size` parameter is the number of bytes in the data.
+The `from_helper` parameter indicates whether or not this taint report was generated from within a helper function.
+The output parameter `tainted` should be set to true by the implementing callback if taint was found on any of the bytes.

 Name: **on_taint_change**